by Natalie Severt

 If you're an English native speaker, I recommend picking up at least a few phrases and being prepared to assimilate at least a tiny bit.

 Working abroad can be a life-changing experience.
 It can also be overwhelming.
 The more you've prepared through research and networking the easier it's going to be for you.

-Natalie is a career expert at Uptowork - Your Resume Builder.
-She writes about how to create successful resumes so that you can land your dream job.
+Natalie is a writer at Assignment Bro and a career expert at Your Resume Builder.
+She writes about how to create successful essays and resumes so that you can land your dream job.
 When she isn't writing, she eats tacos and reads complicated novels